 - Hardware security products must refocus on access, with tight integration to cloud services.
 Many of the hardware vendors, like Palo Alto Networks and Fortinet have already begun this transition.

 - Compliance will be devalued.
 Compliant environments can be built, certified, and authorized through automated means.
 Compliance bodies will resist this at first, but the cloud providers will strong-arm them into adopting.
 You already see the beginnings of this, with the FedRAMP office push their standardized OSCAL language.

 - Multi-cloud will become more difficult as cloud providers find more ways to create lock-in strategies.
 This will also increase the need for automation integrators, which can smooth out multi-cloud adoption complexities.

-- Attacks and ransomware will continue, but shift focus to “softer” targets such as laptops and IoT devices.
+- Attacks and ransomware will shift focus to “softer” targets such as laptops and IoT devices.

 - AI engines will become increasingly more capable at identifying new attacks.
 However, people will need to manage the response and remediation.

 - Automation will extend to remediation tools.
 Cleaning up an intrusion will no longer require expensive engagements with outside consultants.
 Rather, automation tools will gather evidence, wipe out affected systems, and rebuild from known-good repositories.